-The Town Council has established a steering committee to help guide the creation of a recommended multi-year land management plan.
-The committee is comprised of one representative from the Conservation Commission, Planning and Zoning Commission and the Inland Wetlands and Watercourses Commission as well as two at-large seats to be appointed by the Town Council.
+The Town Council established a steering committee to help guide the creation of a recommended multi-year land management plan.
+The committee is comprised of one representative from the Conservation Commission, Planning and Zoning Commission and the Inland Wetlands and Watercourses Commission as well as two at-large seats.

-It is envisioned that the majority of the land will be a combination of meadows and managed wooded areas.
-A trail network would be redeveloped along with a multi-year approach to stabilize and restore portions of the Mill Brook.
+The majority of the land will be a combination of meadows and managed wooded areas.
+A trail network will be redeveloped along with a multi-year approach on stabilizing and restoring portions of the Mill Brook.

 - Overall mission and land management principals